Frequently Asked Questions

 What are the required core classes?

-The MBA core curriculum consists of the five required classes: Economic Analysis for Business Decisions; Data, Models, and Decisions; Communication for Leaders; Organizational Processes; and Financial Accounting.
+The MBA core curriculum consists of the five required classes: Economic Analysis for Business Decisions; Data, Models, and Decisions (DMD); Communication for Managers; Organizational Processes; and Financial Accounting.

 What are the benefits of MIT Sloan’s one-semester core?